 Valentine’s Day is simply a reminder to celebrate LOVE

-Valentine’s Day was the first holiday to roll around when my husband and I started dating, this will be our 31st.
+Valentine’s Day was the first holiday to roll around when my husband and I started dating—now we’ve celebrated more than 30.
 He made quite an impression with gifts, perfume, flowers, dinner … our relationship was new and he was in wooing-mode.

 This meant we were primed for the ugly Valentine’s Day (or anniversary) arguments over the pressure he felt (feeling obligated to make me feel special) and the emotional needs I sought to have met (prove you love me).
 Been there?
 It’s awful.

-7 Ways to Love Your Valentine Beyond the Holiday
+7 Ways to Love Your Sweetheart so They Feel Loved